Procedure Guide ·Blood Panel ·2026

 Waiting Period Details

-Diagnostic blood work follows the standard illness waiting period of 14 days.
-Blood panels for accident-related conditions follow the accident waiting period.
-If blood work reveals a condition that existed before enrollment, any related treatment is excluded as pre-existing.
+Diagnostic work follows standard illness waiting period (14 days).
+Accidents follow accident waiting period.
+Pre-enrollment conditions revealed by blood work are excluded as pre-existing.

 Red flag · Deductible